Activists keep up pressure as Biden weighs student debt move

 “We need to keep our eye on the prize,” Byrne said.

-The flurry of activity comes in a crucial stretch, with Biden saying he would make a decision in the coming weeks.
+The flurry of activity comes in a crucial stretch, with Biden saying he would decide in the coming weeks.
 After promising to address the issue during his campaign for president, he’s now weighing how much federal student loan debt should be canceled and who should benefit.

 Critics caution that forgiving debt might anger voters who already paid off their loans, and Republicans describe the idea as a political giveaway in a midterm election year.
 However, an expansive approach could buoy young people whom Democrats view as a central part of their coalition, allowing Biden to deliver concrete results when many of his proposals from the left remain stalled on Capitol Hill.